 Jake's friend Ryan has since passed away.
 But his memory and his friendship with Jake live on in this fishing program that means so much to these families.

 Jake, his family, and the rest of his team are already preparing to make their next round of tackle boxes for their third annual angling relief event next year.
-You can help by going to their website anglingforerelief.org.
-Or visiting their Facebook page.
+You can help by going to their website anglingforerelief.org or by visiting their Facebook page.